baigel2/people/content/en/wisdom.md

 <br>

+**“Those who are merciful will be shown mercy by the Most Merciful.
+Be merciful to those on the earth and the One in the heavens will have mercy upon you.”** - Prophet Muhammad PBUH from Tirmidi

 <br>

 **"And We certainly sent into every nation a messenger, [saying]: 'Worship Allah and avoid false deities."** - Quran 16:36